AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/docs/non-map-properties.md

 # Mapping Extensions and Extra Properties (MEEP) Documentation
 **Important**: Remember to read the section on [adding the correct keys to your manifest](../readme.md#Adding-MEEP-feature-keys-to-your-manifest) for the specific features you intend to use first.

+Note that some features (currently event commands) do *not* require any keys in your manifest.

 ### Spawning farm animals

 To spawn farm animals with MEEP, you'll be editing one of MEEP's data models using CP's `EditData` property.
 If you're unsure of how to do this, you can find a link to the `EditData` section of CP's documentation near the top of the [main readme here](../readme.md#Using-the-features).